 Being prepared in case of an emergency such as an earthquake should be a priority, and here are some tips to get you there:

-Have a plan – Understanding the layout of your home or apartment complex is essential.
+Have a plan – Understanding the layout of your living area is essential.
 You will want to know where your emergency equipment or kit is located, and that you have easy access to it.
-You also need to have important contact information on standby so you know how to get ahold of your loved ones.
+You also need to have important contact information on standby so you know how to get in contact with your loved ones.

-Get to cover – During an earthquake, you will want to seek cover underneath a table or another piece of furniture.
+Get to cover – During an earthquake, you will want to seek cover.
+A common location for cover is underneath a table or desk.
 Once the shaking stops, you will want to wait for a couple of minutes in case aftershocks occur.
 Aftershocks are unpredictable so they are always something to be wary of.

 Check for damage – Evaluate the situation, if you feel it is safe to get from your covered position, you will want to check yourself and your loved ones for injuries.
 After that, check for damage to your home and the area around it.
-Checking for broken glass is important and checking your appliances will help you determine the damage done by the earthquake.
+Often times, places that you least expect will have had damage done to them.

 Earthquakes are a serious event and need to be treated and prepared for as such.
 As previously stated, the New Madrid Seismic Zone is extremely active, and all it takes is one high magnitude earthquake to do serious damage.
 Make sure you have an emergency kit on standby and a plan of action in case of an earthquake, you will thank yourself for it!